 So, naturally and unfortunately, attackers are going to use that to their advantage.

-Healthcare leaders have shared that they’ve seen email scams where attackers pretend to be the CDC and ask recipients to go to a malware-deploying link posing as something urgent about the virus.
+Health officials have shared that they’ve seen email scams where attackers pretend to be the CDC and ask recipients to go to a malware-deploying link posing as something urgent about the virus, infection control, public health, etc.

 One of the first scams discovered pertaining to the virus involved a malicious Word document that hid behind a facade of prevention measures for the disease.